ut-parla/Parla.py/tutorial/3_devices_and_architectures/README.md

 Line 30 calls `element_wise()`.

-Specialized functions are hidden from users and Parla automatically calls an appropriate function based on an architecture/devices of the current task.
+Specialized functions are hidden from users and Parla automatically calls an appropriate function based on an architecture/a device of the current task.

 Congratulations!
 You've run how to utilize heterogeneous architectures/tasks on Parla.